 Serum protein electrophoresis (SPEP) is a test that measures the amount of heavy chain monoclonal protein made by myeloma cells.
 Learn more at Types of Myeloma.

 SPEP separates all the proteins in the blood according to their electrical charge.
 Urine protein electrophoresis, or UPEP, does the same thing for proteins in the urine.

-A caveat with SPEP is that immunoglobulin A-type (IgA) myeloma monoclonal protein does not separate out in the gamma region of the graph, but can get “stuck” with the beta or even alpha proteins.
-Patients with IgA heavy chains should discuss the best way to measure their monoclonal protein with their doctors.
+A caveat with SPEP: Immunoglobulin A-type (IgA) myeloma monoclonal protein does not separate out in the gamma region of the graph.
+It can get “stuck” with the beta or even alpha proteins.
+Patients with IgA myeloma should discuss the best way to measure their monoclonal protein with their doctors.

 Immunofixation Electrophoresis of Blood or Urine (IFE)

 Immunofixation electrophoresis of blood or urine (IFE) is the counterpart to SPEP and UPEP.
 IFE tells us the TYPE of monoclonal protein in the blood and/or urine but not the amount.
 IFE testing separates proteins by electrical charge.
 IFE measures only the monoclonal — or abnormal —proteins, not the normal (polyclonal) ones

 The result is either negative or positive for the presence of a particular type of monoclonal protein.